Free Initial Assessment

 • Wage slips and P60s

 The Matrimonial Causes Act 1973 gives the court a set of criteria to apply when deciding how assets should be divided.
-The first and paramount concern of the court would be any children under the age of 18 (The welfare of the children and the family).
+The first and paramount concern of the court would be any children under 18 (The welfare of the children and the family).
 The court would want to ensure the children are housed suitably and, therefore, the party with whom the children live with.
 The following criteria are then considered by the court when deciding a financial arrangement:

 • The family’s standard of living